Sazar24/backEnd-ts/README.md

+# About
 This is a backend part for **interview-project**.
 Made on IV/V 2018.

+*(The frontend part (and task-content) is avaible at: https://github.com/Sazar24/data-collector-FrontEndPart )*

-There are 3 end-points, all determined in ./src/routes/users.ts.
+The endpoints are determined in ./src/routes/users.ts.
 Api allows to perform 3 actions:
-+ download (getAll) all records (users, to be exact) stored in database,
++ download all records (users, to be exact) stored in database,
 + post new record/User to database
 + delete one record/User, by its id.